jddf/spec/draft-ucarion-jddf-xx.md

 { "version": "v2", "a": "foo" }
 ~~~

 Then the instance satisfies the schema.
 No standard errors are returned.
-This
+This is
-would be the case even if evaluation were using strict instance semantics, as
+the case despite the fact that `version` is not mentioned by
-the "discriminator tag exemption" would ensure that `version` is not treated as
+`/discriminator/mapping/v2/properties`; the "discriminator tag exemption"
+ensures that `version` is not treated as an additional property when evaluating
-an unexpected property when evaluating the instance against *S*'s value.
+the instance against *S*'s value.

 # IANA Considerations